Chinese English Dual Language Immersion

 To provide information on individual student proficiency levels that will assist us in designing appropriate instruction;

-To serve as a benchmark, as sixth grade students are assessed again in the spring of their eighth grade year.
+To serve as a benchmark, as fifth grade students are assessed again in the spring of their eighth grade year.

 In understanding the validity of the OPI, it is important to note that this assessment is designed for college level students.
 In order for test-takers to earn higher ACTFL proficiency ratings, they must demonstrate a level of developmental maturity in Chinese that few middle school students would possess.
 In other words, at the highest levels the OPI is assessing not only the interviewee’s language level but also her or his maturity and life experience level.
 It may be that young students would be unable, for instance, to achieve a rating of “superior” in their own native language.
 Notwithstanding, we have chosen the OPI for CAIS middle school students because it is the most widely used and well regarded assessment mechanism of its type.
 In addition, similar oral proficiency assessments for younger students are not well matched to our students’ relatively high proficiency levels.